COVID-19 Policies & Procedures

 •3 year old pm class will be held from 12:00pm to 2:00pm

-Current Department of Health regulations prohibit us from allowing a student with ANY signs of illness to attend at this time.
+Current Department of Health regulations prohibit us from allowing a student with more than one symptom of illness to attend at this time.
 Before you leave home, take a moment to check your child for signs of illness.
 If your child is not feeling their best or have any signs of illness at all, please keep them at home for the day and let us know.
-We are legally prohibited from allowing a student with ANY signs of illness to attend school.
+We are legally prohibited from allowing a student with signs of illness to attend school.
 It is important that we all do our part to keep Sunshine Mountain healthy.

 As required by the Department of Health, we will frequently open windows in the building to increase ventilation.
 Please send your student to preschool each day with a light sweater/sweatshirt that they can easily take on and off if needed.